yazanrisheh/Predicting-new-crescent-moon-visibility-applying-machine-learning-algorithms-Dataset/README.md

 ## Citation Requirement
 If you use this dataset, you **must cite** the following publication:
-Al-Rajab, M., Loucif, S. & Al Risheh, Y. Predicting new crescent moon visibility applying machine learning algorithms.
-Sci Rep 13, 6674 (2023). https://doi.org/10.1038/s41598-023-32807-x

-> [Authors], *[Title of the Paper]*, Scientific Reports (2023).
+> M. Al-Rajab, S. Loucif and Y. Al Risheh, "Predicting New Crescent Moon Visibility Applying Machine Learning Algorithms," *Scientific Reports*, vol. 13, no. 1, p.
+6674, 2023.
 > DOI: [10.1038/s41598-023-32807-x](https://doi.org/10.1038/s41598-023-32807-x)

 ## Usage Restrictions
 - Redistribution of the dataset to third parties is **not allowed**.
-- The dataset is provided for **non-commercial research use only**.
+- The dataset is provided for **academic and non-commercial research purposes only**.
 - Use of the dataset must comply with all applicable laws and institutional guidelines.